-- 40.3 (a) When any of the days observed as a Public Holiday in this clause fall during a period of Annual Leave, the Public Holiday or Public Holidays will be observed on the next succeeding work day or days as the case may be after completion of that Annual Leave. - (b) When any of the days observed as a Public Holiday falls on a day when a Shift Worker is rostered off duty and the Shift Worker has not been required to work on that day, the employee will: - (i) be paid as if it were an ordinary working day; or - (ii) if the Employer agrees, be allowed to take a day's holiday in lieu of the Public Holiday at a time mutually acceptable to the Employer and the employee. - 40.4 (a) Any employee, subject to subclause 40.4(b), who is required to work on the day observed as a Public Holiday will be paid for the time worked at the rate of double time and a half or if the Employer agrees, be paid for the time worked at the rate of time and a half and in addition accrue the hours worked as time off in lieu which is to be taken at a time mutually acceptable to the Employer and the employee. - (b) (i) An employee who is instructed by their Employer to hold themselves on- call in accordance with the provisions of subclause 18.9, on a day observed as a Public Holiday during the normal hours of labour or the ordinary hours in the case of a Shift Worker, will be allowed to observe that Public Holiday on a day mutually acceptable to the Employer and the employee. - (ii) An employee who is on-call in accordance with subclause 18.9 of Clause 18 Overtime, during the period specified in subclause 40.4(b)(i) will be paid for any time worked at the rate of time and a half in accordance with the provisions of subclause 18.10 of Clause 18 Overtime. - (c) An employee who is required to work on a Public Holiday outside of the hours referred to in subclause 40.4(a) will be paid in accordance with subclause 18.2(b) of Clause 18 Overtime. - 40.5 Casual Employees required to work on a Public Holiday will be paid at the Base Rate of Pay, plus casual loading, plus 50% of the Base Rate of Pay, for the ordinary hours worked on that day.
+- (a) When any of the days observed as a Public Holiday in this clause fall during a period of Annual Leave, the Public Holiday or Public Holidays will be observed on the next succeeding work day or days as the case may be after completion of that Annual Leave. - (b) When any of the days observed as a Public Holiday falls on a day when a Shift Worker is rostered off duty and the Shift Worker has not been required to work on that day, the employee will: - (i) be paid as if it were an ordinary working day; or - (ii) if the Employer agrees, be allowed to take a day's holiday in lieu of the Public Holiday at a time mutually acceptable to the Employer and the employee. - 41.4 When any of the days observed as a Public Holiday falls on a day when a Shift Worker is on an approved period of Long Service Leave, and the Shift Worker has not worked on that day, the employee will be paid as if it were an ordinary working day.
+This subclause does not apply to casuals.

+- (a) Any employee, subject to subclause 41.3(b), who is required to work on the day observed as a Public Holiday will be paid for the time worked at the rate of double time and a half or if the Employer agrees, be paid for the time worked at the rate of time and a half and in addition accrue the hours worked as time off in lieu which is to be taken at a time mutually acceptable to the Employer and the employee. - (b) An employee who is instructed by their Employer to hold themselves on-call in accordance with the provisions of subclause 19.9, on a day observed as a Public Holiday during the normal hours of labour or the ordinary hours in the case of a Shift Worker, will be allowed to observe that Public Holiday on a day mutually acceptable to the Employer and the employee.

+- (c) An employee who is on-call in accordance with subclause 19.9 of Clause 19 Overtime, during the period specified in subclause 41.5(b) will be paid for any time worked at the rate of time and a half in accordance with the provisions of subclause 19.10 of Clause 19 Overtime. - (d) An employee who is required to work on a Public Holiday outside of the hours referred to in subclause 41.4(a) will be paid in accordance with subclause 19.2(b) of Clause 19 Overtime. - 41.6 Casual Employees required to work on a Public Holiday will be paid at the Base Rate of Pay, plus casual loading, plus 50% of the Base Rate of Pay, for the ordinary hours worked on that day.

-41. CHRISTMAS/NEW YEAR CLOSEDOWN
+42. CHRISTMAS/NEW YEAR CLOSEDOWN